CTEP AmeriCorps Program

 The IT Department, in partnership with Civil Rights and CPED, applied for SPNN's Community Technology Empowerment Project (CTEP) AmeriCorps Program to address the digital divide as it relates to the racial employment disparity in Minneapolis.
 IT was selected as one of 32 host sites throughout the Twin Cities to participate in the 2013 – 2014 program, and we have also been selected to participate in the 2014 - 2015 program year.

-In September, 2013, Adja Gildersleve joined IT as part of the CTEP AmeriCorps program.
 The AmeriCorps position includes direct service with Minneapolis residents along with capacity building and civic engagement projects.

 Direct Service Priorities

 - Focus primarily in the Near North and Phillips communities to improve technology access and skills based on data from the Minneapolis Community Technology Survey, and to address racial employment gaps.

 - East Phillips Park and Cultural Community Center (begins January 2015)